mrkkrp/markkarpov.com/tutorial/th.md

 ```

 Needless to say, one can do a lot with such a tool, for good or for evil.
-One example of a good use is the [`gitrev`][gitrev] package which allows to
+One example of a good use is the [`gitrev`][gitrev] package which allows us
-insert information about active branch and last commit of code that is being
+to insert information about active branch and last commit of code that is
-compiled.
-It works by literally running the `git` executable at complie time
+being compiled.
+It works by literally running the `git` executable at
-and then lifting the fetched data.
+complie time and then lifting the fetched data.

 A far more common use case for `IO` in `Q` is reading from files.
 In that
 case compilation usually starts to depend on contents of the file being